-4202.2 The Chief Time Keeper
+4202.2 The Chief Timekeeper

-The Chief Time Keeper is responsible for the accuracy of the timing.
+The Chief Timekeeper is responsible for the accuracy of the timing.
 The times must be made available to the Competition Secretary and the Chief of Scoring for immediate publication and calculation of results.
-They are also responsible for recording of data.
-The Chief Time Keeper may select an assistant.
+They are also responsible for recording data.
+The Chief Timekeeper may select an assistant.

-4203 Competition Formats
+4203.1 Competition Procedures

-USA: For Junior Championships and Regional Level competitions refer to the Competition section of U.S. Ski & Snowboard Freestyle Ski Competition Guide
+USA: For Junior Championships and Regional Level competitions refer to the specific Competition sections in the U.S. Ski & Snowboard Freestyle & Freeski

+Competition Guide.